hardboilr/AIAntKiller/README.md

 ### [`a3.algorithm.ShortestPath`](https://github.com/hardboilr/AIAntKiller/blob/master/src/a3/algorithm/ShortestPath.java)

 Calculates shortest path to from `ILocationInfo start` to `ILocationInfo goal` using the A-Star algorithm.
 The ShortestPath constructor creates a two-dimensional array of Nodes, [`a3.algorithm.model.Node`](https://github.com/hardboilr/AIAntKiller/blob/master/src/a3/algorithm/model/Node.java), which it get from `board.getBoardNodes();`, [`a3.algorithm.model.Board`](https://github.com/hardboilr/AIAntKiller/blob/master/src/a3/algorithm/model/Board.java).
 The constructor in Board creates this array based on the x and y size of the world.
 It uses the Collective Memory to get information about world size and possible blocked or filled positions, which it consequently ignores.
 A Node contains a list of adjacent nodes which is set in the Board constructor as well.
-Furthermore a Node is initialized with an `int direction` to calculate movement costs, a `double gVal` and `double hVal` set to `Double.POSITIVE_INFINITY`, and finally a `Node parent` used for backtracking.
+Furthermore a Node is initialized with an `int direction` which is used to calculate movement costs, a `double gVal` and `double hVal` set to `Double.POSITIVE_INFINITY`, and finally a `Node parent` used for backtracking.

 `getShortestPath()` is responsible for calculating the shortest path, which it does using the principles of the [A-Star search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 It was particular challenging to calculate a Node's H- and G-cost due to this particular game's mechanics concerning movement: Movement cost varies based on the ant's direction relatively to the movement direction.